stjordanis/terra-docs-old/docs/columbus3.md

 ### Recovering `old-hd-path` wallets

 From the initial Columbus launch, we had used the same `CoinType` as ATOM (118).
 However, with this release, Terra now uses the `CoinType` Luna (330).
-Users will not be able to recover `118` CoinType keys using the Columbus-3 `terracli`, and will have to perform the following steps:
+Users will not be able to recover `118` CoinType keys using the Columbus-3 `terracli`, and will have to perform one of the following steps:

 1. Download core@v0.2.1,  recover keys, and upgrade core to latest